PraveenAnbu/Flappy-Block/README.md

 # Flappy-Block
 Spacebar Key to move the block up
+Download all files and run the Main in Eclipse